 There are two things that I find challenging about freelancing.
 One, while yes, you do make your own schedule, you are also very reliant on others’ schedules.
 For example, I need to schedule calls with clients and interviews with experts when they are free.
 So my work schedule is not fully “my” work schedule.
 Second, some days it can seem like the only feedback you get is negative feedback.
 Constructive criticism is important, however, sometimes all you get is very critical comments from an editor.
 And if you get several assignments with that kind of feedback all in one day…you can feel pretty crappy.
 (Learn about four times a freelancer was rejected and why she’s okay with it.)

 9. Do you think it’s important for someone to use the skills they plan to use freelancing on the side first while working full time before taking the leap to do this full time?

 If you’ve been in your chosen freelance industry for at least five years and have strong relationships, no. You most likely have the skills you need, have good contacts, and know you enjoy the work.
 On the other hand, if the field in which you want to freelance is new to you, yes, definitely try it as a side hustle first.
-That allows you to establish relationships, learn the work cycle (such as pitch-assign-write-edit-revise), and see if you actually enjoy it—all while you have the security of a full-time income to fall back on.
+That allows you to establish relationships, learn the freelance work cycle (such as pitch-assign-write-edit-revise), and see if you actually enjoy it—all while you have the security of a full-time income to fall back on.

 10. What do you do to maintain a steady flow of freelance work?

 Most of my work is in the health space, so I receive daily emails with links to new health research.
 These studies help me stay on top of trends and often lead to article ideas.
 I also try to read industry news and follow organizations on social media to see what people are talking about.
 Then, I make sure I’m always pitching.
 I admit, it can be hard to keep that up, but I have a running document of pitches and who to send them to so that, once I hear back from an editor on one batch of pitches, I can send them more pitches.
 Lastly, if there’s a new company I hear of, I’ll check out their site to see if they have a blog or do other content.
 Either way, I’ll often cold email their general email or try to find someone on LinkedIn to contact and offer my content strategy services.
 That has led to many conversations…and I am confident it will lead to work!
 (Check out freelance coaching services to help you find higher-paying clients.)